-36. Draft Law No. 1057914-7 "Amending individual legislative acts of the Russian Federation as regards establishing additional measures to counteract threats to national security":
+37. Draft Law No. 1057914-7 "Amending individual legislative acts of the Russian Federation as regards establishing additional measures to counteract threats to national security":

-- broadens of the concept of "foreign sources" of NCOs to include indirect funding that was received from Russian nationals or organizations who themselves received the funds from foreign sources or persons acting in the capacity of intermediaries, 70 - requires unregistered public associations that receive foreign funding and participate in political activities to register as "foreign agents" or even if they merely intend to receive foreign funding and to participate in political activities,71 obliges them to inform the federal state registration authority every quarter of the amount and purposes of foreign funding and the actual spending, 72 and requires them to label their materials with a reference to their "foreign agent" status;73 - expands the grounds for designating individuals as "foreign agents" to include receipt of foreign "organisational and methodological support" while engaging in political activities;74 - expands the grounds for designating individuals as "foreign agents" to include the gathering of information on military and military-technical activities of the Russian State and empowers the Federal Security Service (FSB) to determine a list of information the receipt of which would serve as a ground for becoming a "foreign agent";75 - exempts diplomatic personnel as well as "representatives of foreign state authorities and international organisations which are on the territory of the Russian Federation by official invitation", 76 accredited foreign journalists, 77 unless they engage in political activities "incompatible with their professional journalistic activities", 78 as well as other unspecified - requires "foreign agent" individuals to report on their "political activities" and how they spend their foreign funds to the Ministry of Justice twice a year;80 - prohibits "foreign agent" individuals from taking up posts in state and military service81 or from being authorised to access to state secrets;82 - prohibits "foreign agent" NCOs from participating in public councils (advisory bodies of local or federal authorities);83 - requires "foreign agent" individuals to label their materials with a reference to their "foreign agent" status;84
+- introduces the additional ground for carrying out unscheduled inspections of NCOs in the case of authorities receiving information that an NCO's activities "do not correspond to the statutory aims and tasks of its activities"; the inspections may last up to 45 days; - broadens of the concept of "foreign sources" of NCOs to include indirect funding that was received from Russian nationals or organizations who themselves received the funds from foreign sources or persons acting in the capacity of intermediaries, - requires unregistered public associations that receive foreign funding and participate in political activities to register as "foreign agents" or even if they merely intend to receive foreign funding and to participate in political activities, obliges them to inform the federal state registration authority every quarter of the amount and purposes of foreign funding and the actual spending, and requires them to label their materials with a reference to their "foreign agent" status; - expands the grounds for designating individuals as "foreign agents" to include receipt of foreign "organisational and methodological support" while engaging in political activities; - expands the grounds for designating individuals as "foreign agents" to include the gathering of information on military and military-technical activities of the Russian State and empowers the Federal Security Service (FSB) to determine a list of information the receipt of which would serve as a ground for becoming a "foreign agent"; - exempts diplomatic personnel as well as "representatives of foreign state authorities and international organisations which are on the territory of the Russian Federation by official invitation", accredited foreign journalists, unless they engage in political activities "incompatible with their professional journalistic activities", as well as other unspecified individuals; - requires "foreign agent" individuals to report on their "political activities" and how they spend their foreign funds to the Ministry of Justice twice a year; - requires "foreign agent" individuals to label their materials with a reference to their "foreign agent" status; - establishes the procedure for removal of individuals from the "foreign agent" register; and